obrana-boranija/hexavera-blog/localized/en/blog/tomorrows-labor-cost-shouldnt-be-a-surprise.md

 include_charts: true
 ---

-# Tomorrow's labor cost shouldn't be a surprise.

-## Executive TL;DR

 Workforce forecasting transforms labor cost from a reactive financial shock into a predictable planning input.
 Executives using predictive models control budget variance at 3–7% rather than accepting 15–25% monthly swings.

 ## Quantified Outcomes